Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 2021-11-14;  The Unioneers strike me as an extension of the Panarchy Informalist tech tree.
 Their faction would arise and extend from the Paradise Overseer (which is my replacement for the Artificial Dreamtime).
 Thinking about the other 'neighbors', I wondered if any of them would likewise extend from the tech tree.
 The Greenlings occurred to me, and I wondered if they would extend from the Orbital Surveyors... but they're supposed to be *drones*.
 One of the voices in my head suggested that I could look at the Commonwealth Unifiers if I was looking for *plants*, and said, "They build all this stuff, then let it get overgrown, because they like the vines better than the stone."
 So I thought about the Commonwealth Unifiers tech tree a little more... and with the idea of a building whose operators might *want* to see overgrown with plants, I came up with the Seat of Policy.
 Imagine the Seats of Policy completely overgrown with thinking plants, kept and maintained by the Unifiers, who are often ex-Imperials.
 Are Seats of Policy a kind of Greenling settlement?

+2021-11-15;  I just had an odd thought.
+What if everyone at some point in an eternal life eventually takes a concussion just by bumping their head on accident?
+Running into stuff by accident is a real enough thing that people do injure themselves that way...
+Rejuvenation will have to account for concussion healing, and if concussions aren't cleanly healable, that could be one of the more surprising kinds of "bureaucratic waste".

 ---
 The Much-Reviled Lower Classes